Kaushallrai/hyprlock/README.markdown

-# EnviiLock Hyprlock Theme
+# EnviiLock Hyprlock

 ![EnviiLock Lockscreen Design](screenshot/envii-lock.png)

 The **EnviiLock**  is a pre-configured,  lockscreen for [Hyprlock](https://github.com/hyprwm/hyprlock), designed for the Hyprland Wayland compositor.
 Featuring user avatar, password input, music progress bar with artist/title display, and system information (date, time, username, hostname, uptime, and battery status), it offers a modern, vibrant aesthetic.
-Developed on **Fedora 42 Workstation**, this theme is ready to use on most Linux distributions with minimal setup.
+Developed on **Fedora 42 Workstation**, this config is ready to use on most Linux distributions with minimal setup.

 ## Features
 - **Password Input**: Centered input field with placeholder text and error handling.